 CMOs are looking to ops leaders to not only help develop the company's marketing strategy, but identify and execute the tactics that will bring that vision to life.

 Customer-First Focus: Developing a culture of external and internal customer focus

 Marketing’s number one mission has always been to delight customers and prospects but great ops leaders infuse this mentality into the culture of the entire organization.
 With every tech implementation and process adoption, they constantly evaluate how the customer is impacted.
 They use data as key to understanding each customer’s story, extracting insights that will enhance outcomes and experiences.
 The game changers in marketing ops are vigilantly aware of the balancing act between revenue and customer satisfaction, but they know the end game is about the customer.

-If you're ready to be inspired by Marketing Ops Game Changers who've mastered these traits, be sure to register for this webinar on March 16, 2017.
-They'll share the game-changing strategies that have made the msot difference in their organizations.
+If you're ready to be inspired by Marketing Ops Game Changers who've mastered these traits, check out this webinar.
+Ryan Schwartz of MongoDB and Allison Smith Terrey of Pitney Bowes share the game-changing strategies that have made the most difference in their organizations.
 Register now.